Rule #1: Proofread: Every Article, Every Word, Every Sentence

 In fact, basic spelling and grammar is only the start.

-Proofreading is about more than just finding errors; it’s about making sure all of your ducks are in a row and that the tiny things match up.
+Proofreading is about more than just finding errors; it’s about making sure all of your ducks are in a row and that tiny errors are caught.

 When you read out loud, you’re not only seeing the words on the page, you’re also hearing them too.

-Reading out loud what you’ve written will give you a sense of whether your sentence structure works, whether any words are out of place or whether you have redundancy that needs to be fixed.
+Reading out loud what you’ve written will give you a sense of whether your sentence structure works, whether any words are out of place and whether you have redundancy or duplication that needs to be fixed.

 The nice thing about the software is their stupidity – whatever you wrote, that’s exactly what they read.

 If you have a word twice in a row, most humans will skip the repeat and never notice.